-The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
+The following table describes the fees and expenses you may pay if you buy and hold shares of the fund.
 The fees and expenses information does not reflect insurance-related charges or expenses borne by contract holders indirectly investing in the fund.
 If it did, expenses would be higher.